Dismiss Modal

 Stay Informed

 Recovery information is being updated frequently.
-Follow these sources for the latest on debris removal, road conditions, and additional resources as they become available.
+Follow these sources for the latest on debris removal, road conditions, financial assistance, and additional resources as they become available.

 Riverside Healthcare is proud to serve the Kankakee County community.
 This page will be updated as new information becomes available.
 If you have questions about Riverside services, please call (815) 933-1671.